 Carbon monoxide (CO) is produced when a fuel such as charcoal, gas or petrol burns incompletely.
 This could be because an appliance isn’t working properly or might simply happen as part of its normal function.
 Barbecues, for example, produce carbon monoxide even when they are working well.

 Carbon monoxide is a colourless, odourless gas and is poisonous.
 In high concentrations it can kill swiftly.
 In smaller concentrations CO poisoning can give symptoms similar to flu or food poisoning.
 Look out for headaches, nausea and vomiting, dizziness, drowsiness and weakness - but the best advice is to avoid any chance of being poisoned in the first place.

-- Never run a gas-, petrol- or diesel-powered generator inside a caravan, motorhome, tent or awning.
+- Never run a gas, petrol or diesel-powered generator inside a caravan, motorhome, tent or awning.
 Make sure fumes from a generator don’t blow into your unit or anyone else’s from outside either.

-- Don’t use any other gas, charcoal or liquid fuel appliances inside a tent or awning.
+- Don’t use any other gas, charcoal, liquid or solid fuel appliances inside a tent or awning.
 Gas-powered fridges and lamps, for example, also need plenty of ventilation to prevent them producing poisonous carbon monoxide.
 Tents and awnings aren’t generally designed with this in mind.

 - Always have gas appliances in your caravan or motorhome serviced regularly.

 You cannot smell, taste or see carbon monoxide but it can kill quickly and without warning.
 Early stages of carbon monoxide poisoning can give symptoms similar to food poisoning or flu, though without a high temperature.

 - Symptoms to look out for include: Headaches; dizziness; feeling sick; tiredness and confusion; stomach pains or shortness of breath